linesthatinterlace/verify-meaning/README.md

+=Finding meaning in cryptographic verification=
-Source files for work undertaken as part of PhD.
+Source files for work undertaken as part of PhD thesis with title 'Finding meaning in cryptographic verification' by Wrenna Robson.